 Where Restrictive Physical Intervention has been used a record of the incident will be kept.
-This record should be made using 'Reveal'.
-This is monitored by the Pupil Support Manager and shared with the senior leadership team.
+This record should be made using 'Behaviour Watch'.
+This is monitored by the Pupil Support Manager and shared with the senior leaderhship team.

-Where Restrictive Physical Intervention occurs in the absence of 'Reveal' e.g. during a residential visit or during a period of computer/system failure, the record should be made in the school Serious Incident Book (Bound and Numbered Book).
+Where Restrictive Physical Intervention occurs in the absence of 'Behaviour watch' e.g. during a residential visit or during a period of computer/system failure, the record should be made in the school Serious Incident Book (Bound and Numbered Book).
 This is retained by the Head Teacher.
-In addition, a recording and reporting form will be completed (see appendix 4)

-Parents will be informed when restrictive physical intervention has been used by letter (Appendix 3) and also a telephone call.
+Parents will be informed when restrictive physical intervention has been used by letter (Appendix 1) and also a telephone call.